-Enjoy our annual photo tour of the Biltmore House decorated for Christmas in 2017!
+Enjoy our annual photo tour of the Biltmore House decorated for Christmas in 2018.
+Our favorite morning of the year is our preview tour early in the morning before opening.
+Note: Final touches were still underway since we took these on November 2nd.
 For info about this year's tours, go to our big Christmas at Biltmore 2018 Guide (tips, ticket specials, event details and more).

 This is just a small sampling of what you will see - including 50+ trees, miles of garlands and hundreds of poinsettias.
-This year, find expanded decorations in other locations on the estate, including Antler Hill Village and Winery.
+Each room is designed individually by super talented members of the Biltmore design staff.
+This year, find expanded decorations in other locations on the estate including Antler Hill Village and Winery.

-George Vanderbilt open the doors of Biltmore House on Christmas Eve 1895.
-The family gathered in the Banquet Hall for dinner and merriment beneath a towering evergreen tree, lighted with 500 electric lights and decorated with hundreds of ornaments and wrapped gifts (as it is this year).
+George Vanderbilt opened the doors of Biltmore House on Christmas Eve 1895.
+The family gathered in the Banquet Hall for dinner beneath a towering evergreen tree, decorated with 500 electric lights, ornaments and wrapped gifts (as it is this year).
 Edith Vanderbilt made lists of all employees' children (more than 100), and choosing special gifts for each of them.
-It takes a 37-foot live Christmas tree with giant ornaments to command a presence in this towering 7-story tall room.
-The colors are slate blue, platinum and gold, drawing out the colors in the tapestries.
+It takes a 37-foot live Christmas tree to command a presence in this towering 7-story tall room.

 The Library is themed around George Vanderbilt’s love of travel as well as the adventures one can take in a book.

-Mr. Vanderbilt's Bedroom red tones naturally has the Christmas feel - especially with two decorated trees and garland on the mammoth fireplace.
+Mr. Vanderbilt's Bedroom red tones naturally has the Christmas feel - especially with decorations inspired by the alabaster carvings in the House.

-The 35-foot Christmas tree arrived with Santa to much fanfare on November 1, 2017.
+The 37-foot Christmas tree arrived with Santa to much fanfare on November 1, 2018.
 Read all about the tree raising, complete with photos and video.